Post-Acute Withdrawal Syndrome (PAWS)

 Benzodiazepine PAWS symptoms

 Diagnosing PAWS symptoms from benzodiazepine misuse is challenging because they resemble symptom rebound or re-emergence.
-Symptom rebound defines a more intense return of initial benzodiazepine withdrawal symptoms, waning in time.
-Symptom re-emergence implies the same level of withdrawal symptoms returning, with no signs of abating.
+Symptom rebound refers to a more intense return of initial benzodiazepine withdrawal symptoms that gradually diminish over time.
+Symptom re-emergence, on the other hand, implies the same level of withdrawal symptoms returning, with no signs of abating.

-In turn, PAWS symptoms during benzodiazepine withdrawal define new manifestations, such as increased anxiety, agitated depression, obsessive-compulsive episodes, and schizophrenia.
-These symptoms fluctuate in degree and can last for months, though they improve after prolonged abstinence.
+During benzodiazepine withdrawal, PAWS symptoms can manifest as increased anxiety, agitated depression, obsessive-compulsive episodes, and psychosis.
+These symptoms fluctuate in intensity and can last for months, but they generally improve after prolonged abstinence.

 Can PAWS be avoided?